prometheus/jmx_exporter/docs/content/http-mode/authentication.md

 weight: 2
 ---

-HTTP Mode supports configuring HTTP BASIC authentication as well as use of a custom authenticator plugin.
+HTTP mode supports configuring HTTP BASIC authentication as well as use of a custom authenticator plugin.

 ## HTTP BASIC Authentication